Princess Beatrice Hospital: History

 In 1930, the hospital was rebuilt by Aston Webb and Son to a design by Maurice Webb, and renamed in honour of Princess Beatrice, who laid the foundation stone.
 Her son, the Marquess of Carisbrooke, was President of the Hospital.
 The new hospital had up to 100 beds.

 From 1971, it operated as a dedicated maternity hospital.
 It closed in 1978.
+It was used as a filming location in the film An American Werewolf in London in 1981.

 Location

 The hospital was located on corner of the Old Brompton Road and Finborough Road in Earl's Court.
 The 1887 hospital was based in Walwyn House (formerly called Brecknock Villa), which had been built for John Evan Thomas in 1842.
 A separate nurses' home was provided on Finborough Road.

-As of 2020, the 1930 building is still standing, called Princess Beatrice House: it provides boarding accommodation for Kensington Park School.
-It was used as a filming location in the film An American Werewolf in London.
+As of 2020, the 1930 building is still standing, called Princess Beatrice House: it provides boarding accommodation for Kensington Park School, though the school went into administration in August 2026.